vanus-labs/docs/user-manual/connectors/sink/mysql.md

 http://localhost:8081
 ```
 :::tip
-Note that the last line contains the address and port to send the event.
+Note that the last line contains the address and port targeted.
 :::